Stucco Painting12 min read

 2. Flexibility and Crack Resistance

 Stucco expands and contracts with temperature swings.
 A rigid paint will crack.
 Elastomeric coatings have a high elongation factor (typically 200-400%), meaning they stretch without tearing.
 This is critical in areas with seismic activity like California, where minor building movements occur.
+When we recommend materials at World Pro Painting, we prioritize coatings that offer at least 300% elongation to accommodate the region's shifting soils and temperature variations.

 3. UV and Color Retention